Day 39 Lessons June 17, 2020 11:42

-Day 39 Lessons June 17, 2020 11:42

 Ironically today I was inspired to update the blog.
 Blog #39 and as of today, I have 39 days to complete The Healing Miles's one year anniversary.

 Pardon me while I toot my and Murphy's horn...We've walked approximately 326 days-give or take 18, as I must humbly admit we've missed a few with a fairly valid list of reasons:

 Not enough hours in my day.

-Although the rain and snow storms rarely stopped us as oddly I favored (Murph not-so-much) those miles that were missed maybe only a handful of times.
+Inclement weather- although...The rain and snow storms rarely stopped us.
+In fact, I oddly favored them- Murphy, not so much.
+These miles were missed maybe only a handful of times.

 SO- with those variables and figures factored, we've walked 308 days, 616 miles, 12,320 minutes, with 39 days to go and 78 miles left... so yay for me and the Murphman but way more than that, yay for God!

 Today I'm recognizing where God has been faithfully at work in my life.
-I decided 11 months ago due to desperation and the prompting of the Spirit, to commit to a daily and intentional walk alongside my Maker to work through some frustrating physical disturbances.
+I decided eleven months ago due to desperation and the prompting of the Spirit, to commit to a daily and intentional walk alongside my Maker to work through some frustrating physical disturbances.
 Quite soon thereafter it was revealed these were clearly symptoms of unresolved fear, anger and hurt piled high on a dinner plate and served with a side of desire to control my life.

-Because of the time spent walking with him this is what I know for sure so far:
+Because of the time spent walking with him this is what I know for sure:

 First, paying attention to the promptings of the Spirit is the most important thing I could ever do for my health-physically, mentally and spiritually.
 Body.
 Mind.
 Spirit.
 Amen.